freezer333/ramapo-college-website/content/courses/cmps147/Winter/index.md

 | 30 | The string class | [Slides](https://docs.google.com/presentation/d/1_dUq51eVXtDPvIn1NwVCCujF0rmLU-WFLOMFTsilzls/pub?start=false&loop=false&delayms=3000&slide=id.p) | [Video](http://youtu.be/BI-ERMHEkZw)

 ## Programming Examples
 The majority of modules will include several programming examples.
 The module’s video lecture will include a recording of the solution being developed.
-Source code for solutions to the programming examples is also provided on moodle (and below).
+Source code for solutions to the programming examples is also provided on appiversity (and below).
 I highly recommend that you practice these examples without looking at the lecture videos or source code solutions as a method of preparing for the course’s exams.

 All programming example source code from the modules is found in [Programming Examples.zip](../ProgrammingExamples.zip)

 ## Recommended Pace
-I have organized moodle into 4 weeks, with each week containing several modules.
+I have organized appiversity into 4 weeks, with each week containing several modules.
 Programming example solutions are posted within the same week as the modules they are presented in.
 It is critical that you keep pace with the course and complete the modules and labs during the week they are posted.
 Lab assignments (roughly 3 per week) and Homework assignments (one per week) are due Friday or Saturday (see individual assignments below) evenings at 11:59pm.
 No late work will be accepted, so please try to start the programs early.

-You may work ahead of the pace on moodle, and are encouraged to do so.
-All contents is loaded onto moodle on the first day of class.
-The pace set on moodle and above can be best thought of as your minimum pace.
+You may work ahead of the pace on appiversity, and are encouraged to do so.
+All contents is loaded onto appiversity on the first day of class.
+The pace set on appiversity and above can be best thought of as your minimum pace.

 The Mid Term exam (see proctoring details below in exam section) will include up to and including Module 18.
 The Final Exam will be comprehensive and include content from all Modules

 # Course Assignments
 You learn to program best by… programming a lot!
 In this course I will be expecting you to write 3-4 programs each week of varying length.
 These will be in the form of Labs and Homework programs.
-You must submit all programs on moodle through the appropriate assignment links at the top of the course page.
+You must submit all programs on appiversity through the appropriate assignment links at the top of the course page.
 It is imperative that you only submit the .cpp (source code) files when turning in your assignments.
 I will build your programs and run them, so always triple check that you are submitting source code, and not some other Visual Studio related file (there are many!).
 Note, in the first Module’s video, I will provided details instructions on how to get this right.

 ## Labs
 At the end of some of the modules in the course is a dedicated slide with a Lab assignment described.
 The labs are designed to require about 45 minutes of your time, and are best completed directly after the watching the previous video modules - as they reinforce the specific topics covered since the previous lab.
-Labs should be turned in to moodle by the due date listed in the table above.  **No late labs will be accepted**.
+Labs should be turned in to appiversity by the due date listed in the table above.  **No late labs will be accepted**.

 Labs represent 10% of your semester grade, so each lab is actually only less than 1% of your overall grade.
 Labs will be graded generously, and honest attempt at completing the problem will result in a 7 or 8 out of 10 points.
 A working program will earn a 10/10.
 The purpose of these labs is so I can review your progress each week and provide feedback to you.
 Please make every attempt to complete each on by the assigned due date.

 |Link to Lab Assignment| Due Date
 |--|----
 | [Lab 1](https://docs.google.com/presentation/d/1r7LFgpEr7sz_otPDK8zXKm2q9yPMg6eU2SORYuWTGa8/pub?start=false&loop=false&delayms=3000&slide=id.g33af15c55_0144) | 12/27/2014 (Saturday night)
 | [Lab 2](https://docs.google.com/presentation/d/1fbiI6n8cNwljDS2yUH-PR_Kr1UpfdgKizWuqt-5IIFE/pub?start=false&loop=false&delayms=3000&slide=id.g33b4d3301_0137) | 12/27/2014 (Saturday night)